apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/migration/migration-postgresql.md

 ---
 title: Migrate data in PostgreSQL by KubeBlocks
-description: How to migrate data in PostgreSQL v14 by KubeBlocks and kbcli migration
+description: How to migrate data in PostgreSQL v14 by KubeBlocks by kbcli migration
 keywords: [postgresql, migration, kbcli migration, migrate data in PostgreSQL by KubeBlocks]
 sidebar_position: 2
 sidebar_label: Migration